1998 Winter Olympics: Transportation

 Nagano is situated at the Japanese Alps area and receives large snowfalls every year.
 These combined to make transportation an important challenge for the organizing committee.
 In addition, the Olympic Village was a distance of 7 kilometers from the center of the city, and sporting events were spread over five surrounding cities.
 The complicating matters were that many of the venues had one single road in-out, which limited possibilities and led to traffic jams.

 To improve access to Nagano, the government decided to link the prefecture with the high-speed shinkansen train network.
-Called Nagano Shinkansen, (now the Hokuriku Shinkansen), was inaugurated five months before the start of the Games.
+Called Nagano Shinkansen (now the Hokuriku Shinkansen), it was inaugurated five months before the start of the Games.
 This reduced by half the travel time between Tokyo and Nagano, to 79 minutes for 221 kilometers.
 The length of the track between Takasaki Station and Nagano Station is 125.7 km, which includes 63.4 km of tunnels.
 The high speed train network carried 655,000 passengers during the Games.

 Two highways, the Nagano Expressway and the Jōshin-etsu Expressway, were also built in the Nagano region.
 In May 1993, the 75.8-kilometer section of the Nagano Expressway was completed, and in October 1997, the 111.4 kilometer section of the Jōshin-etsu Expressway was completed.
 In addition, another 114.9 kilometers of roads within Nagano Prefecture were improved.